Nithya-Satishkumar/ShopperSpectrumAnalysis/README.md

 Saved K-means clustering model used for customer segmentation.

-*product_similarity_matrix.csv

-Similarity matrix for products to assist in recommendations.

 *standard_scaler.pkl

 Pickle file containing the scaler used for feature normalization.

 **Note:** Replace placeholder URLs and user-specific paths as necessary.